sami2ahmed/confluent-google-examples/ccloud-dataflow-demo/README.md

 8. Do the same for keyname of `cflt-pwd`.
 10. Navigate to Cloud Storage in the console and create `stg` and `temp` buckets.
 Both in `us-east4`.

-## setup a SA to be used for access token
+### setup a SA to be used for access token
 1. in GCP console, Navigate to Service accounts in the GCP console and create a Service account.
 Make it a role of owner and name it whatever you would like.
 Grant yourself service account users role and admins role.
 Go to Keys > add key > JSON key and download it.

 ### example curl commands below to do encryption process.
 You will need to replace with your own unique paths.
-I like to do this locally for some reason, im sure could be done in gcloud cli
+I like to do this locally for some reason, sure could be done in gcloud shell
 1. gcloud auth login
 2. gcloud config set project <project-name>
 3. set GOOGLE_APPLICATION_CREDENTIALS=<path-to-creds>